 The ideal north-star metric for such a brand would be the Monthly Wallet Share.
 This number can ensure that a consumer is spending an adequate amount on any platform.

 A family spends an average of seven thousand rupees a month on groceries.
 This means if your wallet receives the same amounts, you are the primary destination for purchase.

 Another important metric is the Net Promoter Score.
 This is a measurement of customer satisfaction and loyalty to a brand.
 It is calculated on a scale of zero to ten, based on how much a consumer will recommend the brand to others.
 At a company like HeathKart, this is a core metric.

-This process is impossible if your business only sees users only two to four times a year.
+This process is impossible if your business only sees customers two to four times a year.
 Like in a travel platform, the user would visit a platform that gives the best details, and a loyalty program does not occur.
 In such a case, the use of a 90-Day-Return-Rate is a wonderful metric to consider.

 Loyalty as a program does not exist in all industries, as we mentioned above.
 For such enterprises, the platform would have to be flawless to ensure repeat customers.
-There are a few users who come back to your platform for its familiarity.
+There are a few customers who come back to your platform for its familiarity.

 In the same way, a company that sells premium products cannot offer a loyalty program since the cost cannot be reduced on them.
 Here too, the method of providing better service to return consumers can go a long way.
-A company like HealthKart tries to do this by taking money away from the flirtatious users (who are only browsing) and giving it to power users (those who actually purchase).
+A company like HealthKart tries to do this by taking money away from the flirtatious customers (who are only browsing) and giving it to power customers (those who actually purchase).

 They notice that as a loyal member, you will not just buy cheap items from the offerings.
 Over time, they start to use this platform as a primary source for shopping online.
 This leads to the sale of more high-margin products and indirectly gives a better profit.